 The Annapurna Conservation Area

-Trekking around Annapurna falls among the most frequented routed in the world.
+Trekking around Annapurna falls among the most frequented route in the world.
 If you are going that way, you might as well enjoy bird watching en route.
 The conservation area is home to 441 recorded bird species which even includes the spiny babbler among other rare species, the variety owing to variation in topography.
 About 40 migratory species have been recorded along the Kali Gandaki valley(Jomsom and Tukche).
-Bird species include eagles, vultures and six types of Himalayan pheasants among many others.
+Bird species include eagles, vultures, and six types of Himalayan pheasants among many others.

-The valley of Pokhara is also popular for its birding destinations in the lakesides of Fewa and Begnas where you can find herons, ducks, pipits, egrets, bulbuls and pheasant tailed jacana to name a few.
+The valley of Pokhara is also popular for its birding destinations in the lakesides of Fewa and Begnas where you can find herons, ducks, pipits, egrets, bulbuls, and pheasant tailed jacana to name a few.